 What is a Members Voluntary Liquidation (MVL)?

-Members voluntary liquidation can often be referred to as a members liquidation or just shortened to MVL.
-It is, in essence the liquidation of a company that is solvent.
+Members voluntary liquidation can often be referred to as members liquidation or just shortened to MVL.
+It is, in essence, the liquidation of a company that is solvent.
 A company is solvent by definition if it has assets sufficient enough to settle all liabilities in full plus statutory interest within a given period of less than 12 months.

 The director’s decision to instigate an MVL is generally because the company has no further purpose and is a tax-efficient way of distributing its assets and profits to the shareholders.
 Companies with more than £25,000 of cash to release may qualify for Entrepreneurs’ Relief if criteria are met.
 The assets are sold, and the proceeds used to pay creditors in full and the liquidator’s fees.
 Any remaining monies would be distributed to shareholders.